datalad-handbook/book/docs/basics/101-130-yodaproject.rst

             pip install seaborn, pandas, sklearn

 .. [#f4] Note that all ``README.md`` files the YODA procedure created are
-         version controlled by Git, not Git-annex, thanks to the configurations that YODA supplied.
+         version controlled by Git, not git-annex, thanks to the configurations that YODA supplied.
 This makes it easy to change the ``README.md`` file.
 Let previous section detailed how the YODA procedure configured your dataset.
 If you want to re-read the full chapter on